Diamondz 2 (2017)

 Deflektor Editor (2012)

-Levels editor for my favourite game Deflektor which I used to create Deflektor II.
+Levels editor for my favourite game Deflektor which was used to create Deflektor II.
 Idea & code by Fandal 2009, 2012.

 Oilgame Deluxe (2012)

 Strategy game for up to eight players based on ancient BASIC program Oilgame.
 Code by Fandal, gfx by PG, msx by Poison, game concept by Raster.
 Written for Flop magazine No. 55.

 Multiplayer party game for up to eight players inspired by Bugger! for the Atari Falcon.
 Brutal force code by Fandal;

 gfx, msx and sfx by PG.
 Written for Flop magazine No. 54.
 Supports multijoy.

 Something very similar to Nuts & Milk from NES.
 Code by Fandal, gfx and idea by Fly, music by Poison, sfx by PG.
 It scored the 7th place at ABBUC SW Compo 2010.
 Version 1.11.

 Pretty simple demo directed, dictated, sounded and titled by Poison.
 Code by Fandal, some gfx by PG.
 Requires PAL, 1024 kB of XMS and stereo.
 Released at Bytefest 2k10 party.